djunamay/ABCA7lof2/README.md

 > ```
 > </details>
 >
-- For the raw and processed **post-mortem snRNAseq data**, **post-mortem lipidomic data**, and patient **metadata** go to [Synapse](https://www.synapse.org/#!Synapse:syn53461705) to request these controlled-access data

-- For the raw and processed and raw **neuronal iPSC imaging data**, go to the "Example Use-Case" in [this Github Repository](https://github.com/djunamay/confocalQuant?tab=readme-ov-file#example-use-case) for instructions to download

-- For other data files necessary to recapitulate analyses see the respective "Input Data" tabs in the "Analysis" section
+- For other data files necessary to recapitulate analyses see the respective `Input Data` tabs in the [Run all analyses](#run-all-analyses) section

 For curated data uploades also see: